namubiru32/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a directory with variables of if,else and while program to assign a random number to the variable n each time it is executed.
+a directory with variables of if,else and while program to assign a random number to the variable n each time it is executed. assign a random number to the variable n each time it is executed.